lballa22/Semantic-Enrichment-of-Museum-Tours/README.md

 - Data from multiple sources were pre-processed to create uniform datasets, addressing the challenge of merging datasets with different properties.

 ## Implementation
-- The implementation involved data cleaning, preprocessing, ontology creation, and setting up a Fuseki server for SPARQL querying.
+- The implementation involved data cleaning, preprocessing, ontology creation, and setting up a Fuseki server and hosting in AWS EC2 for SPARQL querying.
 - The system integrates front-end and back-end components for seamless user interaction.

 ## SPARQL Querying